SixArm/sixarm_ruby_pro_logger/README.md

 ProLogger is a custom logger formatter for Rails that prints these:

-  * Time stamp
-  * Hostname
+  * Time stamp: such as ISO 8601 format using YYYY-MM-DD and HH:MM:SS.
+  * Program name: such as `$PROGRAM_NAME`
+  * Hostname: such as `Socket.gethostname`.
-  * Process Id
+  * Process Id: such as `Process.pid`.
-  * Severity: Rails defines these as debug, info, warn, error, and fatal.
+  * Severity: such as debug, info, warn, error, and fatal.
-  * Message: a string, exception, array, or any object that has a .inspect method)
+  * Message: a string, exception, array, or any object that has a `inspect` method

 Example setup: